yaroslavyaroslav/yaroslavyaroslav/README.md

 ## The critical disadvantage
-The X tool is really awesome, there is only one yet critical disadvantage there - it were not made by me, therefore it should be redone from the ground.
+The X tool is really awesome, there is only one yet critical disadvantage there - it were not build by me, therefore it should be redone from the ground up.